aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/TermiteSoldier.md

 |[AttackUp](../../Actors%20states/BattleCondition/AttackUp.md)|1/4|
 |[DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md)|1/4|

-After selecting both the receive and the condition, the receiver must not have the condition already for the move to be used.
+After selecting both the receiver and the condition, the receiver must not have the condition already for the move to be used.
 If they have it already, a continue directive is issued to the enemy action loop which rerolls the entire move selection process.

 ## Pre move logic
 The following logic always happen before using a move: